blmoistawinde/EMNLP22-PsySym/readme.md

 The code for the EMNLP 2022 paper [Symptom Identification for Interpretable Detection of Multiple Mental Disorders](https://arxiv.org/abs/2205.11308).

-Dataset can be provided upon request, please contact blmoistawinde@sjtu.edu.cn or chensiyuan925@sjtu.edu.cn
+Dataset can be provided upon request, please contact blmoistawinde@qq.com or chensiyuan925@sjtu.edu.cn

 ## Directory Organization